aashray/wikiget/README.md

 # wikiget
-A **A quick and dirty** tool (written in python) to get a short hand summary of a topic from wikipedia.
+**A quick and dirty** tool (written in python) to get a short hand summary of a topic from wikipedia.

 Usage: *wikiget <name/place/thing>*